aks789/data-structures/README.md

 # data-structures

-Project created to add implementations for various data structures like queues ( simple/ dynamic circular array implementations) , linked lists ( circular , singly , doubly ) etc.
+Project created to add Algorithms specific to various data structures.
+This is created to act as a one stop shop for data structures and algorithm solution and practise.

 Current Content
 # queues